 It is something that I press on for and daily desire to grow more in maximizing what I have been given.
 I work hard to communicate well, think of others, stand up for what is right no matter what, be diligent, and learn as much as I can from others to do a better job in serving and maximizing the impact that is possible.

-Repost from interview with VoyageATL, August 15, 2018.
+Note: This is a reposted article from interview with VoyageATL, August 15, 2018.
 VoyageATL is built on recommendations from the community, showcasing ATL’s most inspiring stories.